Synternet/syntropy-devops-integrations/grafana-prometheus-node_exporter-ui/README.md

 # Monitoring solution with Grafana, Prometheus, node_exporter and Nginx

-Description:
+Description / Requirements :

-Create a monitoring network with minimum 3 nodes (preferably on different providers) with node_exporter, Prometheus, Grafana and Nginx (with Let’s Encrypt SSL certificates).
+- Create a monitoring network with minimum 3 nodes (preferably on different providers) with node_exporter, Prometheus, Grafana and Nginx (with Let’s Encrypt SSL certificates).
+- There must be __no ports exposed to the internet__ (except Nginx 443 with SSL).
+Set up your firewall accordingly.

 ## To start, build 3x VM from 3x different providers (preferablyto start, build 3x VM from 3x Different Suppliers (preferably)